 Early detection of deteriorating patients

-A major focus of our research is improving outcomes for patients whose condition deteriorates in hospital.
+A major focus of our research is improving recognition and outcomes for patients whose condition deteriorates in hospital.